Every (genuine) graphic recorder knows that moment of epiphany.

 For me, this was a welcome challenge to draw together the diverse threads in the room.

-I took this idea of threads quite literally, using yarns to connect the cities to one another.
+I took this idea of threads quite literally, using yarns to connect printed maps of each city to one another.

 Then there was the anticipation over how the bigger picture would be drawn together, what it would look like.
 For many of them, it was the first time they were encountering graphic recording in person.

 The excitement continued as the session came to a close.
-With the big picture completed, we saw participants lingering around it for a long while to have their photographs taken.
-By the time I had my chance to take photographs of the chart for digitising, it was nearly dinner.
-Yet, this fed me well.
+With the big picture completed, we saw participants lingering around it for a long while to have their photographs taken — of the output, with the output, and with one another.
+Some continued their treasure hunts.

 Indeed, the process of drawing together is just as, if not more important, than its output.

 Years ago, I have made such mistakes.
 Even when the group may be enamoured with the output, they would have missed the many opportunities for connecting during the conversation.
 The graphic recorder is responsible if this happens, because he/she was not capable of thinking beyond marketing him/herself with snazzy insta-friendly visuals.

-There are good reasons why graphic recorders do not set out to call themselves illustrators, designers or visual artists.
+There are good reasons why genuine graphic recorders do not set out to call themselves illustrators, designers or visual artists.
 We do not work with a pre-determined or self-determined brief.